 What happens if you receive an academic indicator:

-- At any point during this time, you can meet with your professor to ensure you understand the expectations of the course and discuss the behavior(s) that led to the alert.
+- At any point in the semester, you can meet with your professor to ensure you understand the expectations of the course and discuss the behavior(s) that led to the indicator.

 - The professor can suggest a plan for your academic progress or might discuss your options if it is no longer possible for you to pass the class.

-It is in your best interest to complete the academic indicator process quickly, as students who do so are more likely to earn credit for the course.
+It is in your best interest to address the academic indicator as quickly as possible, as students who do so are more likely to earn credit for the course.

 If you receive an academic indicator in two or more courses, you will be required to meet with an advisor in the Academic Success Center.